UPDATED: 12:30 p.m. ET, Feb. 23, 2024

 “We are doing a very thorough investigation because we want to make sure that everybody understands what their role is and what the expectations are for them in a situation like this,” said Sink.

 “Some of them are minor players and some of them are major players.
 But everybody had a role, and they’re expected to perform that role in accordance with policies or training and our expectations.”

 Accused murderers have their day in court

-The five former police officers accused of murdering Tyre Nichols are scheduled to be in a Memphis courtroom on Friday, making it their first appearances before a judge in the case, the Associated Press reported.
+The five former police officers accused of murdering Nichols are scheduled to be in a Memphis courtroom on Friday, making it their first appearances before a judge in the case, the Associated Press reported.

 Tadarrius Bean, Demetrius Haley, Emmitt Martin III, Desmond Mills Jr. and Justin Smith, who were all charged with second-degree murder for Nichols’ death, are expected to be in Shelby County Criminal Court with their lawyers more than three weeks after they were fired for their violent roles stemming from a traffic stop Jan.
 7. Nichols died from his injuries Jan.
 10.